This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 ROI Timeline:

-- Month 6: First referral from report quality
+- Month 6: I got my first referral from report quality alone

 Here’s what I challenge you to discover about your current reporting.

 The Email Tracking Test: Install tracking on your next client report.
-Monitor:
+Monitor the open rate (not just delivery), time spent reading, click-through on recommendations, and follow-up engagement.

 The Brutal Feedback Request: Ask three clients: “What parts of my reports do you actually use?”

 The Action Analysis: Review last quarter’s reports.
-What percentage of recommendations were implemented?
+What percentage of your recommendations were actually implemented?

 The Value Question: If you stopped sending reports tomorrow, would clients notice?
 Would they care?